loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 you will need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.

-The Alfresco 'install.bat' performs the following MySQL command:
+The Alfresco 'db_setup.bat' performs the following MySQL commands:

-c:\mysql\bin\mqslqadmin -u root -p create alfresco
+c:\mysql\bin\mqslqadmin -u root -p create alfresco c:\mysql\bin\mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
+                   identified by 'alfresco' with grant option;"

 The Alfresco 'startup.bat' runs Tomcat's 'startup.bat', likewise for the 'shutdown.bat'.